MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams/Instructions/Labs/3-Guided-project/6-Exercise 5.md

 ## Task 1: Create a bot using Teams AI library

+**Goal:** Set up a new bot project using the Teams AI library and familiarize yourself with the project structure and files.

 Use the AI Chat Bot template to create a new bot:

 1. Open Visual Studio Code.